Are you considering a Hulu subscription? Hulu is one of the most popular streaming services around, and there are good reasons for that.

 We’ll cover everything for you in this complete guide to Hulu and Hulu + Live TV: Content, features, technical requirements, cost, and more — there’s a lot to go over.
 Settle in, get acquainted, and grab the Snuggie and popcorn, because you won’t be able to resist a good binge session if you end up subscribing.

-Hulu is an on-demand video service currently available in the U.S. and Japan, which allows users to stream popular TV shows.
+Hulu is an on-demand video service available in the U.S. and Japan that allows users to stream popular TV shows.
 Early in 2021, the service expanded internationally through its parent company, The Walt Disney Company, which launched an offshoot service, Star, through its Disney+ platform, to customers in Canada, Western Europe, Australia, the U.K., and parts of Asia Pacific.
 Hulu focuses primarily on streaming newer TV shows from many popular network broadcasters, original content, blockbuster and independent films, and documentaries.

-In October 2019, Hulu added the ability to watch content offline, something that users of other streaming services have been able to do for years.
-(Here’s how to download Netflix shows, for example.)
+In 2019, Hulu added the ability to how to download Netflix shows, for example.)
 Viewers can download up to 25 titles across five different devices and have up to 30 days to watch their downloaded content in their streaming library.
-The feature is limited to Hulu’s ad-free plans (more on these plans below).
+The feature is limited to Hulu’s ad-free plans (more on these plans below)., something that users of other streaming services have been able to do for years.
+(Here’s

 As mentioned, Hulu also has a growing lineup of exclusive original content such as the award-winning drama series The Handmaid’s Tale, hip-hop docuseries Wu-Tang: An American Saga, and more.